Measures of azimuthal anisotropy in high-energy collisions: Relating azimuthal anisotropy with nuclear structure

 One immediately sees that $v_2\{2\}$ is larger in U+U collisions than in Au+Au collisions, implying that $\varepsilon_2\{2\}$ is larger.
 This is a direct consequence of the large quadrupole deformation of the $^{238}$U nucleus in its ground state~\cite{Giacalone:2021udy}.
 Each of the two colliding nuclei has a random orientation with respect to the collision axis, and the quadrupole deformation is in general smaller once projected on the transverse plane.
 Still, on average, the deformation increases the ellipticity of the density profile.

 The relative difference between Au+Au and U+U collisions is largest for high multiplicities.
 This can easily be understood.
 As explained in Sec.~\ref{sec:intro}, the multiplicity is proportional to the number of participant nucleons.
 It is largest if the impact parameter is close to 0 {\it and\/} if the two nuclei fully overlap, as depicted in Fig.~\ref{fig:orientation}.
-In such a situation, the collision zone has the same shape as a single nucleus, projected onto the transverse plane.\footnote{ The ellipticity $\varepsilon_2$ depends on the angle $\theta$ between the symmetry axis of the nucleus and the collision axis.
-It is minimal if $\theta=0$ (tip-tip collision) and maximal if $\theta=\pi/2$ (body-body collision).
-The most central collisions will contain events with all values of $\theta$, but the net effect is that the deformation increases $\varepsilon_2$.} The quadrupole deformation results in a larger ellipticity in U+U than in Au+Au collisions, where $\varepsilon_2$ is mostly due to local density fluctuations.
+In such a situation, the collision zone has the same shape as a single nucleus, projected onto the transverse plane.
+Detailed comparison of U+U data with theoretical models~\cite{Moreland:2014oya,Schenke:2014tga} has proven that in this configuration, the multiplicity depends little on the angle $\theta$ between the symmetry axis of the nucleus and the collision axis, and is essentially the same if $\theta=0$ (tip-tip collision) as if $\theta=\pi/2$ (body-body collision).\footnote{Therefore, the events with the highest multiplicities can have any value of $\theta$.
+The ellipticity $\varepsilon_2$ is minimal for a tip-tip collision and maximal for a body-body collision, in which the deformation of the $^{238}$U nucleus shows up.
+The net effect, after averaging over $\theta$, is that this deformation increases $\varepsilon_2$.} The quadrupole deformation results in a larger ellipticity in U+U than in Au+Au collisions, where $\varepsilon_2$ is mostly due to local density fluctuations.
 Similarly, the observation of a larger $v_2$ in central $^{129}$Xe+$^{129}$Xe than in central $^{208}$Pb+$^{208}$Pb at the LHC~\cite{ALICE:2018lao,CMS:2019cyz,ATLAS:2019dct} provided the first direct experimental evidence that $^{129}$Xe has a significant quadrupole deformation.\footnote{One generally expects that $v_2$ is larger in central collisions if nuclei are smaller, due to larger fluctuations, as was observed in Cu+Cu collisions at RHIC (Sec.~\ref{sec:puzzles}).
 The statement here is a quantitative one, that the observed increase of $v_2$ in Xe+Xe collisions relative to Pb+Pb is larger than one would expect just from the different nuclear size.}